J-zin/discrete-energy-discrepancy/README.md

-This branch contains the code for tabular data modelling at section 6.2.
+This branch contains the code for image modelling at section 6.3.